castwide/vscode-ruby-debug/README.md

 Launch configurations include a `useBundler` option.
 If it's `true`, the debugger will start with `bundle exec readapt serve` before launching the program.

+## Known Issues

+* Pause button only works after the debugger has hit at least one breakpoint

 ## Work in Progress

 * Conditional breakpoints